 As technology advances and emissions rise, more and more people are becoming concerned about their own environmental impact.
 It’s even reflected in our consumer culture.
 Statistics show that 78% of people are more likely to buy products labeled as sustainable, eco-friendly, or green.
 That mentality translates to real estate as well.
-If you’re looking for a new home, there are many eco-friendly considerations you can take to live as green as possible.
+If you’re looking for a new home, there are many eco-friendly considerations you can take to live as green as possible and become more environmentally friendly homeowner.

 Search for Sustainable Homes